Both minimalism and Hygge are two concepts you’ve probably heard at least a little about in the past few years.

 Moving onto Hygge…

-Hygge takes this a step further and encourages you to savour and find contentment in the simple, everyday moments.
-Hygge encourages us to slow down, be present, find connection and happiness in everyday moments.
-Appreciating the simple, cozy moments in our lives where we can find gratitude and joy.
+Hygge takes this a step further and encourages you to slow down, be present, savour and find connection and contentment in the simple, everyday moments.
+Appreciating the simple, cozy moments in your life where you can find gratitude and joy.